 This is a more common feature in both Trinidad and Tobago that causes the usual gusty winds associated with heavy showers or thundershower activity.
 However, in severe cases, they can cause widespread damage and people mistakenly attribute them to tornado activity in Trinidad and Tobago based on the severity.

 A downburst is an area of strong, downward moving air associated with a downdraft of a thunderstorm.
-As the downdraft impacts the ground, the air is forced outwards in all directions while it also curls backwards.
+As the downdraft impacts the ground, the air is forced outwards in all directions while it also curls backward.
 This results in incredible wind damage close to the surface of the ground, as well as horizontal rotation midway up between the ground and the base of the thundercloud.

 Often, downbursts can produce straight-line wind damage over an area as small as 1 mile to as large as 250 miles from the center of the downdraft.